-Starting from Saturday, October 24th, the red zon applies nationwide.
-This means additional protective measures, especially limited number of people in certain public places or public events.
-These limitations include among others cinemas and theatres (25 percent of the total capacity is allowed) or public transportation (50 percent of the seats must remain empty).
+From Saturday, October 24th, the red zon applies nationwide.
+This means additional protective measures, especially limited number of people in certain public places, public events or public transportation (50 percent of the seats must remain empty).

-- Restaurants, pubs and bars are closed.
+- Restaurants, pubs and bars.
 You can still order takeaway food.

 You also need to remember that between 10am and 12pm only senior citizens can enter shops.

 You will find more info on the current restrictions on Poland's government official website.